Introduction

 Symptoms of a Hiatal Hernia

-Symptoms may include heartburn, chest pain or pressure, coughing, or frequent burping and since these symptoms may be caused by other conditions, it is important that people first see their doctor to find out the cause.
-In addition, many people with hiatal hernia have also been diagnosed with GERD (gastroesophageal reflux disease) and by teaching people how to make simple dietary and lifestyle changes often greatly reduces and even eliminates the symptoms of both.
+Symptoms may include heartburn, chest pain or pressure, coughing, or frequent burping.
+Many people with a hiatal hernia have also been diagnosed with GERD (gastroesophageal reflux disease).
+Simple dietary and lifestyle changes often greatly reduce or even eliminate the symptoms of both.

-Losing weight, especially around the belly, and simple dietary and lifestyle changes can significantly improve the symptoms that result from hiatal hernia, as well as GERD which often accompany it.
+Losing weight, especially around the belly, and simple dietary and lifestyle changes can significantly improve the symptoms that result from a hiatal hernia, as well as GERD, which often accompanies it.

 More Info?